vadlakalpana/SQL-Data-Warehouse-Project/README.md

 This project is part of my learning journey and professional portfolio, where I apply real-world data engineering concepts using MySQL, data modeling, and analytics.

-📫 Feel free to connect with me on LinkedIn: []